cquinterop/expensapp/README.md

 ### Domain-Driven Design (DDD)

-I implemented a strict DDD approach with the following layers:
+I implemented a DDD approach with the following layers:

 1. **Domain Layer**: Contains business entities, repository interfaces, and domain services that define the core business logic.